blackfennec-org/blackfennec/docs/source/project_management/architecture_and_design.rst

 User Experience
 ===============
 To ensure the user experience, we created a special role in the team.
-We started early on with design concepts and integrated UX requriements with the help of :ref:`Matthew`.
+We started early on with design concepts and integrated UX requirements with the help of :ref:`Matthew`.
+Design decisions have been documented in :ref:`UX/UI Design Decisions <Design Decisions>`

 Architecture Highlights
 =======================